QuentinRa/blog.quentinra.dev/info/java/beginner/object.md

 <hr class="sl">

+## hashCode

-Then for **hashcode**, you simply need to remember that **two objects that are equals will have the same hashcode**.
-Then when you write your equals, make sure that your hashcode respects this.
+Then for **hashCode**, you simply need to remember that **two objects that are equals will have the same hashCode**.
+When you write your equals, make sure that your hashCode is following this property (two objects having the same hashCode may not be equals).

 Here some help

-* calling hashCode on an object (ex: `name.hashCode()`)
+* you can call hashCode on an object (ex: `name.hashCode()`)
-* same, but return 0 if null using Objects (ex: `Objects.hashCode(name)`)
+* same, but returns 0 if "name" is null (ex: `Objects.hashCode(name)`)

-or you can explicitly write the hashcode algorithm.
+or you can explicitly write the hashCode algorithm.

 ```java
 @Override // made by David Roussel